JiHooney/JiHooney/README.md

 ## 👋 About Me
 <br>
 Hi I'm Ji-Hoon.
-I want to be a famous Data Engineer in Korea.
+I want to be a famous Data Engineer in Korea.<br>
 So, I studying hard about them such as full-stack development, data engineering and data analytics.

 <br><br>